-- Nothing in this guide or in the procedures is intended to give rise to a legal right or expectation. - BOHS is not a statutory body and engagement by complainants in any of these procedures is voluntary. - Any timeframes outlined are indicative only. - BOHS may be required to deviate from the procedures outlined in this guide in order to comply with statutory obligations. - 3.8.
-If you feel dissatisfied with the way in which these procedures are being administered, you should make your concerns known immediately to complaints@bohs.org.
-If you do make the Society aware of an issue when it arises during the process, this may be taken into account should you later decide to appeal. - 3.9.
-If you have a complaint about the administration of these procedures (other than an appeal by a member against the outcome of the investigation of a complaint), this should be addressed in the first instance to the CEO and/or Registrar.
-If a complaint cannot be resolved at this level, a complaint may be escalated to the Honorary Secretary of the Society. - 3.10.
-For full details of the processes and decision-making criteria, please go to www.bohs.org/.
+- 3.6.1.
+Nothing in this procedure is intended to give rise to a legal right or expectation; - 3.6.2.
+BOHS is not a statutory body and engagement by complainants in this procedure is voluntary; - 3.6.3.
+Any timeframes outlined are indicative only; - 3.6.4.
+The Society may be required to deviate from the procedure in order to comply with statutory obligations - 3.7.
+If you feel dissatisfied with the way in which this procedure is being administered, you should make your concerns known immediately to complaints@bohs.org.
+If you do make the Society aware of an issue when it arises during the process, this may be taken into account should you later decide to appeal. - 3.8.
+If you have a complaint about the administration of this procedure (other than an appeal by a member against the outcome of the investigation of a complaint), this should be addressed in the first instance to the CEO and/or Registrar.
+If a complaint cannot be resolved at this level, a complaint may be escalated to the Honorary Secretary of the Society. - 3.9.
+For full details of the processes please see the BOHS Complaints Procedure.